Rajatofficial40657/FILE_HANDLING-_UTILITY_TASK1/README.md

 🧪 Sample Input / Output

-Enter file name (with .txt): - FileOperations.java:15text.txt
+Enter file name (with .txt): text.txt

-Enter text to write into file: - FileOperations.java:24hell code tech my name is rajat
+Enter text to write into file: hello code tech my name is rajat

-Reading file content: - FileOperations.java:38
+Reading file content:

-hell code tech my name is rajat
+hello code tech my name is rajat

-Enter text to append into file: - FileOperations.java:46from galgotias university
+Enter text to append into file: from galgotias university

-Enter word to replace: - FileOperations.java:57hell
+Enter word to replace: hello

-Enter new word: - FileOperations.java:60hello
+Enter new word: Hello

-Text replaced successfully. - FileOperations.java:77
+Text replaced successfully.

-Do you want to delete the file? (yes/no): - FileOperations.java:82no
+Do you want to delete the file? (yes/no): no

-File not deleted. - FileOperations.java:92
+File not deleted.